 [Mouse moves over the delete page button in the maintain custom quotes dialog box to show the following text in Area 4.]

 If you choose to delete the page click on this button and then OK.
 A confirmation notice will appear asking if you are sure you wish to delete the page and with two options, OK and Cancel.
-Click on OK to continue with the deletion and cancel to return to the maintain composites
+Click on OK to continue with the deletion and cancel to return to the maintain composites screen.

-If you choose delete the page will disappear from the available pages under the “My Composites” element in navigation menu on the left.
+If you choose delete the page will disappear from the available pages under the “Maintain Composites” element in navigation menu on the left.

-If the page you have deleted is your default they the system will automatically select the next page in your list of personalized quote pages as your default entry page.
+If the page you have deleted is your default the system will automatically select the next page in your list of personalized quote pages as your default page.

-Setting Preferences – Default Entry Page [Hypertext Link].

 Composite Page Section Display